SJaynesh/CPP-Question-Bank/README.md

 > 7. Explain Multiple Inheritance with examples in detail.
 > 8. Explain Hybrid Inheritance with examples in detail.
 > 9. Why should we create class attributes as protected?
 > 10. Explain error of Ambiguity.
-How to solve error of ambiguity.
+How to solve error of ambiguity. and in which types of inheritance can this error occur?

+<br><br>

+## `Polymorphism:`

+> 1. What is Polymorphism?
+Explain with examples in detail.
+> 2. Explain types of polymorphism with example in detail.
+> 3. Explain compile time polymorphism with example.
+> 4. Explain run time polymorphism with example.
+> 5. Explain method overloading with example.
+> 6. Explain method overriding with example.
+> 7. Explain operator overloading with example in detail.

+<br><br>

+## `Data Abstraction:`

+> 1. What is Data Abstraction?
+Explain with examples in detail.
+> 2. What is different between Access modifiers and Visibility modifiers.
+> 3. How to create abstract class?
+Explain pure virtual function.
+> 4. Explain different between virtual function and pure virtual function.
+> 5. What is Abstraction class ?
+Explain with example detail.
-> 11.
+> 6.